USRSE/usrse24/pages/program/abstracts/student-program.md

 Tuesday, October 15th 6:00 to 8:00 PM

-Wrap up the first conference day experience by joining us at end of day poster session.
+Wrap up the first conference day experience by joining us at the end of the poster session.
 This is a great opportunity to meet fellow students and mentors, while also checking in about sessions that day and future sessions.